-Although some dogs will turn inside out for any touch at all, most don’t like their paws handled, aren’t fond of anyone messing around with their hind legs or genitals, and downright hate slappy pats on the top of their head.
-Of course, every dog—like every person—is different.
-Some people are particular about where they want to be touched, others are happy to make contact with another warm body any way they can.
+Although some dogs will turn inside out for any touch at all, most don’t like their paws handled, aren’t fond of anyone messing around with their hind legs or genitals, and downright hate pats on the top of their head.
+Of course, every dog — like every person — is different.
+Some people are particular about where they want to be touched; others are happy to make contact with another warm body any way they can.

 Petting Isn’t Always Rewarding to Pups

-When and how you pat your dog may seem like a trivial issue; I don’t expect to see it on CNN any time soon.
+When and how you pat your dog may seem like a trivial issue; we likely won’t see it on CNN any time soon.
 But it’s actually an important one, given the amount of suffering that people and dogs experience when the relationship between them goes sour.
-Patting their dog’s head as a reward for a good recall, dog-lovers everywhere think they are using positive reinforcement, but what they are really teaching the dog—with stunning effectiveness—is not to come when called.
-Before you know it, the dog is at the local shelter because “he just won’t listen to me.”
+By patting their dog’s head as a reward for a good recall, dog parents everywhere think they are using positive reinforcement, but what they are really teaching the dog — with stunning effectiveness — is not to come when called.

 There’s a difference between being affectionate and being annoying, according to a Hollywood dog trainer.